datalad-handbook/book/docs/intro/installation.rst

    resulting in errors during installation and execution.

    But does that mean that you should uninstall Python 2?  **No**!
-Keep it installed, especially if you are using Linux or MacOS.
+Keep it installed, especially if you are using Linux or macOS.
 Python 2 existed for 20 years and numerous software has been written for it.
 It is quite likely that some basic operating system components or legacy software on your computer is depending on it, and uninstalling a preinstalled Python 2 from